The Oxford Student has suffered a major setback at the hands of the St Benet’s JCR.

-Speaking to Cherwell, Lorenzo Baldwin, who proposed the motion, said: “For me, the only valid source of information nowadays is Cherwell, by whom we stand wholeheartedly.
+Speaking to Cherwell, the proposer of the motion said: “For me, the only valid source of information nowadays is Cherwell, by whom we stand wholeheartedly.
 Let this be a warning to all crooked institutions who undermine and disrespect Benet’s… We will take you down.

 “Anyone who says St Benet’s isn’t the biggest college in Oxford, anyone who says that we don’t have the best co-ed in town, or anyone who says they don’t know where Benet’s is – you are fake news.”